 The most delicious pumpkin banana bread recipe is here!
 Perfect breakfast, brunch or dessert paired with a cup of coffee this holiday season or year round.
 If you love banana and pumpkin bread this is a great twist on your traditional sweet bread recipe.
 Perfect for any occasion.

-I love baking with my kids during the holidays!
-Better yet I love recreating recipes I had as a child that bring back special memories.
+I love baking with my kids during the holidays, and recreating recipes I had as a child that bring back memories.
 For me, this pumpkin banana bread recipe is one of those foods.
-A version made by my grandmother each year around this time of year, I made it with my girls recently and it gave us an opportunity to talk about her…it was pretty special.
-Special thanks goes out to Folgers for sponsoring this post so we could share our recipe with you. (originally published 11/17, affiliate links present)
+Special thanks goes out to Folgers for sponsoring this post. (originally published 11/17, affiliate links present)

 Well, it tastes even better.
 If you love homemade banana and pumpkin bread you are going to LOVE this combination.

 - The moistest and most flavorful sweet bread you’ll ever try.

 - It’s perfect paired with a cup of coffee (a glass of juice for them), as well as a great gift for someone special too.

 During the holidays all it takes is a loved one to share your stories and memories with to make you smile.
 We all have a recipe that immediately brings you back to your childhood.

 It makes you remember someone special sitting at the kitchen table snacking on it right?

 - I can see my memory right now.
 These memories are not only special for us but great to share with your kids too.
 They love hearing about them!

 I know firsthand that life gets busy, but don’t wait.
 Take one hour this year to sit down with someone you care about over a cup of coffee, or some coffee drinks.
 Ask about their life if they’re still around.
 You won’t regret it.